DoYourDuty/Angular/README.md

     * Angular 9 AoT (Ahead of Time) for both ng build or ng serve and ng build --prod
 * Improve Build Error - Stronger Type Safety while build Error will be more detailed with line and file location.
 * Better Debugging - More Tools available to debug application.
-* Improved Styling & Binding
+* Improved Styling & Binding.
 * Faster Localization - Globalization multiple language support core features of Angular and angular 9 has made some changes. its making 10 times faster.

 **Ng Update**